RX-M/kubecon-eu-2019/step07/README.md

           name: fluentd-sidecar
 ```

-- A command that will override the ossp container's entrypoint that will allow it to redirect logs to a file at
+- A command that will override the ossp container's entrypoint, forcing the ossp service to redirect logs to a file at
 `/tmp/log/ossp.log`
 - A new container named Fluentd will be added to the ossp pod, running a Fluentd image from that is already set up to
 forward events to Elasticsearch
-- Both containers will mount a directory, varlog, to both of their filesystems to share logs, so an ephimeral `varlog`
+- Both containers will mount a directory, varlog, to their filesystems to share logs, so an ephimeral `varlog` emptyDir
-emptyDir volume is declared
+volume is declared.
+This directory shares the lifespan of the pod, and will be deleted if the pod dies.
-- The Fluentd container also needs to mount its configuration file which is stored inside the `fluentd-sidecar` configmap,
+- The Fluentd container also needs to mount its configuration file which is stored inside the `fluentd-sidecar` configmap.
-so that is declared as a configMap volume along with the hostPath volumes and mounted by the Fluentd container.
+The configmap is declared as a configMap volume and fluentd-sidecar.conf is mounted in the Fluentd container under
-- To give the Fluentd container permission to function, it needs to use the serviceAccount that was deployed with helm.
-Be sure to use the name of the serviceAccount resource created above!
+/fluentd/etc/

 Use `kubectl edit` to edit the ossp deployment, making sure to do the following:

 - Update the ossp container image to use the `v0.2` tag
-- Insert the block above just after the `terminationMessagePolicy: File` line of the original ossp container
+- Insert the yaml block above just after the `terminationMessagePolicy: File` line of the original ossp container

 ```
 ubuntu@ip-172-31-18-59:~/kubecon-eu-2019$ kubectl edit deploy release-name-ossp